Helmare/FastBitmap/README.md

 ```

 ## Contribute
-Want to help make FastBitmap the go to pixel manipulation library for .NET?
-Why not contibute to the project!
-There are multiple ways you can contribute to this
+Want to help move this project forward?
+Consider contributing to the project.
+There are many different ways you can help out, even if you don't want to submit code changes.
-project.

-### Use FastBitmap in your Project
+### Use In Your Projects
-Using the library in your next project will help by getting more downloads an more recognition.
-It's easy to get started and provides fast image manipulation functionality.
+The easiest way to contribute is to have this repo as a dependency in your projects.
+This contribution gives the project more recognition and likely to be seen by other developers, thereby growing the community.

 ### Submit Pull Requests
-You could submit a pull request with bug fixes, new features, examples, or anything else that
-comes to mind.
-Just make sure you read the CONTRIBUTE.md for pull request requirements.
+If you would like to make changes to the codebase or documentation, you can submit a pull request.
+Make sure to check out the [CONTRIBUTE.md](https://pr.com) for pull request requirements.

 ### Donate
-If you don't want to submit a pull request, consider donating.
-This will help me continue to
+If you don't want to submit a pull request but still want to support my work further, consider sending me a donation.
+Donations help me spend more time on open-source projects so that they can be of the highest quality possible.
+You can send donations using the link(s) below.
-work on the project in my free time.

 [buymeacoffee.com](https://www.buymeacoffee.com/hazdryx)